magdesign/PocketVJ-CP-v3/ROADMAP.md

 - add rescue script similar to exhibition <br />
 - fix the overlay edge case, needed? <br />
-- play all video files random  <br />
+- play all video files random, integrated in custom01  <br />
 - mapping without mouse, adopt it from exhibition so it will work too <br />
 - remove the underline from play video 01_* so its more userfriendly  <br />
 <br />